-If you get a citation for a DUI, most likely you will receive a notice concerning license suspension.
-Most people do not realize that it is possible to challenge the license suspension.
-The DMV Administrative hearing just refers to the license suspension so you can fight the license suspension while your DUI case is pending in court.
+If you get a citation for a DUI, you most likely will receive a notice concerning an administrative license suspension.
+Most people do not realize it is possible to challenge the license suspension.
+The DHSMV administrative hearing just refers to the license suspension so you can fight the license suspension while your DUI criminal case is pending in court.

 Below are the steps to follow in order to request a DMV administrative review hearing:

 It is best to contact an experienced lawyer as soon as you get the notice of suspension or disqualification of driving privileges.
-A lawyer will be able to file the request for a hearing properly and add additional motions to help your case.
+A skilled DUI attorney will be able to file the request for a formal review hearing and make sure it is properly filed out.

 For a formal review, a person must make a timely request and the division will schedule a hearing to be held within 30 days after the request is filed.

-It is helpful to have an attorney present at the formal review to bring in the appropriate evidence.
-You are able to bring in evidence and witnesses and perform cross examinations etc. The formal review hearing can serve as a good place to collect evidence for trial defending against the DUI.
+In a formal review, you are able to bring in evidence and witnesses, in addition to being able to perform cross-examinations.
+The formal review hearing can serve as a good place to collect evidence for trial defending against the DUI.
+It is helpful to have an attorney present at the formal review to handle the appropriate evidence.

-Even with your license suspended, it is possible to get a hardship license so you can drive to work and make other necessary trips.
+Additionally, your driver's license also can be suspended for 12 months or even 18 months depending on the circumstances of your case.
+However, even with your license suspended, it is possible to get a hardship license that would allow you to drive to work and make other necessary trips.

-The Morris Law Firm is committed to representing persons who need a DMV Administrative hearing.
-Contact the Morris Law Firm if you have received a notice of license suspension in Pinellas County or St. Petersburg.
-You need to talk with an experienced St. Petersburg DUI defense attorney.
-Our goal is to get your license reinstated and your DUI charges dismissed or greatly reduced.
+Contact Morris Law Firm, P.A. at (727) 388-4736 if you have received a notice of license suspension in Pinellas County.
+Our goal is to get your license reinstated and your DUI charges reduced or dismissed.

 Submit this Form to receive a Free Consultation